English Curriculum Intent

 Children are encouraged to work collaboratively, confidently asking for help and providing their ‘buddies’ with support.
 ‘Connie Communication’ skills are a fundamental part of the teaching and learning in all our curriculum areas.

+We believe strongly that the content of what our children write is clearly informed by their breadth of reading knowledge and experiences.
 Writing is taught through a range of starting points, including real events and through quality texts.
 Basic skills and non-negotiables underpin writing in all areas of the curriculum.